 Where a teacher suspects a child has head lice, the teacher will act promptly, following the agreed procedure.
 The first step is to request the child go to the office where the child will be privately told they may have head lice.
 A staff member will inspect the child's head and if head lice is evident (live lice and/or eggs) then the parents will be phoned immediately and asked to collect their child and to treat their child's head.

-A general letter of notification will be given to all children in the class, including the child who has been sent home.
+A general letter of notification will be emailed to the parents of all children in the class, including the child who has been sent home.
 This letter also outlines Queensland Health's recommended procedure for treating head lice.
 Assistance will be offered to parents who have difficulty eliminating head lice in their family.